Garmin HRM-TRI Review

 On the whole Garmin Connect shows the HR data you would expect (well it did for me, others have problems with gaps in the data).
 For example on the exercise summary screen and then when you zoom in to the exercise itself you get something like this:

-Other 3rd party such as SPORTTRACKS already allows custom zones for any sport.
-So my data there from SWIM TRAINING LOAD is correct.
+Other 3rd parties such as SPORTTRACKS already allows custom zones for any sport.
+So my data there, from SWIM TRAINING LOAD, is correct.

-Apparently it is possible for competitor products to adhere to the Garmin standard for this.
+Apparently adhering to the CACHING standard is possible for competitor products to adhere to the Garmin standard for this.
+2018 sees the Scosche Rhythm 24 which claims to support that.

-HRV data would only be recorded if it were created properly – optical HR is unlikely to do that accurately at present.
+HRV data would only be recorded if it were created properly – optical HR is unlikely to do that accurately at present on any wrist- or arm-based device.

 3rd Party Software Compatibility